dregenor/jsonMapper/README.md

 if val is hash then return schema(val);

-ShutUp and show me Simple convert
+Shut up and show me SIMPLE convert
 --------

 ok